 A thunderstorm is possibly one of the most common types of storms that nearly everyone has experienced.
 Thunder is a sound that lightning causes, and it has different sounds.
+Rising air create lighting in the sky.
 When lightning causes pressure and the temperature in the clouds gets higher, the air surrounding a lightning bolt expands, thus causing us to hear the sound of thunder.
 Thunderstorms also come with heavy rainfall, and at times, even hail, sleet, or snow.

-Thunderstorms need three essential elements to form: moisture, unstable air, and something that helps lift it.
+Thunderstorms need three essential elements to form: moisture, moist air, unstable rising air, and something that helps lift it.

 Thunderstorms can happen anywhere, but they typically occur in tropical places where warm and cold air collide, and they can last anywhere from thirty minutes to one hour.

-A tropical storm occurs when low-pressure wind grows over tropical oceans in warm regions.
-These types of storms typically take place in basins in the ocean.
+Tropical storms occur when low-pressure wind grows over tropical oceans in warm regions.
+Ocean storm typically take place in basins in the ocean.
 They are characterized by giant gusts of moist, revolving air and heavy rainfall.
 The average tropical storm can last anywhere from 12 to 24 hours.
-Studies have shown that most tropical storms and cyclones typically occur in the Pacific Ocean.
+Studies have shown that most tropical storms and tropical cyclones typically occur in the Pacific Ocean.
 They also happen in the Indian Ocean and the Atlantic Ocean.